-During the 21st, 22nd and 23rd of September, I was in Florida, together with some other fellows GNOME contributors, for the User Observation Hackfest held within this year’s openSUSE Summit.
-As some other people already reported, the central event of the Hackfest was a visit to the City of Largo, home of one large GNOME deployment within its public sector.
-Dave (Richards) presented us his very impressive SUSE-powered thin clients and also some of the rationale behind his well-known UI customizations to GNOME.
+From September 21 to 23, I was in Florida with other GNOME contributors for the User Observation hackfest — held within this year’s openSUSE Summit.
+The main goal of the Hackfest was to visit the City of Largo, home of a large GNOME deployment within its public sector.
+Dave Richards showed us his SUSE-powered thin clients and also discussed some of the rationale behind his customizations to GNOME.

 Most customizations were designed in response to recurring support requests and errors observed in system logs.
 More than that, these customizations are truly appreciated by users and acknowledged as solutions to their day-to-day problems.
 That’s why events like this User Observation hackfest are so important to GNOME’s mission: good design depends on both problem and solution, and the problems are all out there.